espocrm/documentation/docs/administration/config-params.md

 * wysiwygCodeEditorDisabled – `false` – disable the Wysiwyg field code editor; as of v8.2;
 * customPrefixDisabled – `false` – disable adding a *c* prefix to custom entity types, fields and links; as of v8.2; disabling can cause naming conflicts in the future;
+* starsLimit – 500 – max number of stars a user can give per entity type;

 ## Config files